nmdickson/GCfit/docs/source/usage.rst

     # Nested Sampling
     fitter.nested_fit(cluster)

 The cluster name can be given in a few different formats.
-See <link to util>
-for info on valid names.
+See :func:`fitter.util.get_std_cluster_name` for info on valid names.

 Both methods share a large assortment of keyword arguments, which define the probability functions and parallelization scheme used, as well as